RWMostert/pdf-to-image-lambda/README.md

 Thanks to Lambda's concurrency, this approach is well-suited to variable bulk/batch higher-volume conversion workloads.

-Please double check you are in the AWS region you intend; this needs to be the **same region** as the bucket which will contain the Word documents you wish to convert.
+Please double check you are in the AWS region you intend; this needs to be the **same region** as the bucket which will contain the PDF documents you wish to convert.

 ## S3 Trigger
 This function can respond to S3 ObjectCreated events.